 The registry had references to my old inkjet printer HP F4488 (F4400 series).
-I had to delete it and its driver store using earlier methods, as I’ve replaced the HP with a Canon G2012 series printer recently.
+I recently deleted them and the driver store using earlier methods, as I’ve replaced the HP with a Canon G2012 series printer.

 - Exit the Registry Editor.

 Each subfolder stores a driver package along with the respective .inf file.
-The driver store folders have cryptic names and it’s a tedious job to find the driver package you want to delete.
+The driver store folders have cryptic names; you need to look at the relevant INF files to find the driver package you want to delete.

-If you look at this image, you can see that there is till
+Looking at this image, you can see that HP printer driver files (~

-9 MB of HP printer drivers leftover.
-This happened even after I removed the driver packages via Print Server Properties.
-Evidently, those two methods weren’t enough.
+9 MB) are left over.
+This happened even after I removed the driver packages via Print Server Properties; those two methods weren’t enough.

-All I had to do was select the old HP printer driver from the list, click Remove.
+All I had to do was select the old HP printer driver from the list and click Remove.
 Click OK when you see the following warning:

-About to delete prnhpcl1.inf (oem32.inf) from driver store.
+Warning About to delete prnhpcl1.inf (oem32.inf) from driver store.
+Are you sure?